open/close all folders

-- At the end of Water World, the protagonists find the dry land - complete with sandy beaches.
+- At the end, the protagonists find the dry land - complete with sandy beaches.
 It takes a LONG time to erode rock into sand.

 - The confusion when you realize that their society somehow still has a supply of gasoline and canned goods that are still edible, while no living person can remember dry land and some people have begun to evolve gills which would take hundreds of generations to begin.
 Not even Spam would still be good at that point.